swiftlang/swift-evolution/proposals/0253-callable.md

   Both `apply` and `invoke` are clearly imperative verb phrases.
-If call-syntax delegate methods must be named `apply` or `invoke`, their declarations and direct references will look almost certainly read like a mutating function while they may not be.
+If call-syntax delegate methods must be named `apply` or `invoke`, their declarations and direct references will almost certainly read like a mutating function while they may not be.

   In contrast, `call` is both a noun and a verb.
 It is perfectly suited for